-his enters the selected recording mode.
 Auto Standard Auto recording mode.
 This is the mode normally used for shooting (page 32). ©⊋ Premium Auto Pro With Premium Auto Pro recording, the camera automatically determines whether you are shooting a subject or scenery, and other conditions.
-Premium Auto Pro recording delivers higher image quality than standard Auto recording mode (page 32). +Ω+ Make-up Makes it easier to shoot beautiful portraits.
-Skin tone and texture can be adjusted while shooting (page 41). nstant Movie Movie recording can be paused and resumed as required to create a short movie (page 53).
-ES BEST SHOT With BEST SHOT, simply select the sample scene the resembles the type of shot you want, and the camera automatically configures ideal settings for the subject shooting conditions (page 55). a ART Art Shot A variety of artistic effects help to make even commo ordinary subjects become more novel and exciting (p 42). 🕮 Posing Shot Posing Shot lets you shoot five successive snapshot the camera provides voice guidance (page 44). s, as
+Premium Auto Pro recording delivers higher image quality than standard Auto recording mode (page 32).
+Posing Shot Posing Shot lets you shoot five successive snapshots, as the camera provides voice guidance (page 41).
+ES BEST SHOT With BEST SHOT, simply select the sample scene that resembles the type of shot you want, and the camera automatically configures ideal settings for the subject and shooting conditions (page 53).
+ARI Art Shot A variety of artistic effects help to make even common, ordinary subjects become more novel and exciting (page 42). ☐ Make-up BKT Make-up BKT lets you shoot three versions of the same image with the press of the shutter button, each with a different Skin Tone setting (page 44).